- February 26, 2013

 2. Sort the keywords according to their “Global Monthly Searches” volume in ascending order; this means that the keywords that have a low search volume will appear at the top of the list.

-You will discover that many of these low search volume keywords are long tail keywords like “cheap travel packages to ireland”, “cheap travel packages to fiji”, “cheap travel packages to japan”, and so on.
+You will discover that many of these low search volume keywords are long tail keywords like “cheap tickets traveler care”, “cheap travel to turkey”, and so on.
 Don’t be turned down by their very low search volume; this is the actual key to success!

-As you can see, we have easily uncovered a few relevant, profitable keywords that don’t have too many things in common with the initial “cheap travel” keyword.
+As you can see, we have easily uncovered a relevant, hugely searched, low cost keyword that doesn’t have too many things in common with the initial “cheap travel” keyword.
 Repeat the process using the initial long tail keywords as seeds; I guarantee that you are going to discover lots of golden nuggets.

 Conclusion and Even More Tips